-We expect to pay accrued facility charges of \$9.5 million, net of cash received from our subtenants, through the end of our lease terms of the buildings, the last of which ends in 2017.
-We expect to incur additional restructuring charges of approximately \$0.9 million relating to the effect of the passage of time on our discounted cash flow computations used to determine the accrued facilities charges through the end of the building lease terms.
+We expect to pay accrued facility charges of \$8.4 million, net of cash received from our subtenants, through the end of our lease terms of the buildings, the last of which ends in 2017.
+We expect to incur additional restructuring charges of approximately \$0.6 million relating to the effect of accretion expense through to the end of the building lease terms.